Purpose

 The Building

-To be built overlooking the river, with a cantilevered deck for gathering and contemplation, the design will feature a Frank Lloyd Wright-inspired design, using glass and stone to complement the setting—dimensions of 30 ’x 30, single story with geothermal heating and cooling and a unisex restroom.
+To be built overlooking the river, with a roof garden deck for gathering and contemplation—dimensions of 30 ’x 30, single story with a unisex restroom.

 Location

-The Interpretive Center will be located just east of the existing Trella Romine home at 1536 Whetstone River Road North, Caledonia, OH 43314 with easy access from the existing parking lot and a school bus drop off area:
+The Interpretive Center will be at the rear of the existing Trella Romine home at 1536 Whetstone River Road North, Caledonia, OH 43314 with easy access from the existing parking lot and a school bus drop off area:

 Inspiration